paul-brtd/FatesList/README.md

 5. Download this repo on the VPS using "git clone https://github.com/Fates-List/FatesList/edit/main/README.md"

-6. Enter Fates List directory, copy config_template.py to config.py and fill in the required information there
+6. Enter Fates List directory, copy config_template.py to config.py and fill in the required information on there.
+You do not need to change site_url or mobile_site_url